shivamtripathi599/wifiPass/README.md

 # wifiPass

-To get the saved passwords list type in cmd:
+To get the saved passwords list of wifi;

+type in cmd:

 	>>> python wifiPassWin.py